martinpaljak/AppletPlayground/README.md

 Applet Playground
 =================

 AppletPlayground is an easy method for getting to know JavaCard development.
 Everything you need to compile and run the open source applets for JavaCard 2.2.2 and load them to GlobalPlatform compatible smart cards for testing with JUnit, for example.
 Also includes a [Hello World](http://en.wikipedia.org/wiki/Hello_world_program) applet to serve as a starting point of your own applet.
+[New features](#in-the-pipeline) coming in near future!

 ## Time to experiment!
 ![Experiments!](http://www.freevector.com/site_media/preview_images/FreeVector-Evil-Doctor.jpg)